kimberleykenney/kimberleykenney.github.io/piece-2.md

   <li>
     <strong>Add the card to a digital wallet</strong>
-    <p>Add the card to Apple Wallet or Google Wallet if the cardholder plans to use it for contactless or mobile payments.</p>
-    <p>This is the fastest way to make the card available for tap-to-pay and mobile purchases.</p>
+    <p>Add the card to Apple Wallet or Google Wallet if the cardholder plans to use it for contactless or mobile payments.
+This makes the card available for tap-to-pay and mobile purchases.</p>
-    <p class="open-list-title">Open:</p>
     <ul class="related-links">
       <li><a href="#">How to Add Your Keep Card to a Digital Wallet</a></li>
       <li><a href="#">Supported Wallets and Mobile Payment Options</a></li>